Latest

 Stigma is shrinking – but more can be done

-Research led by the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London and commissioned by Mind found that for the first time in 10 years, attitudes towards mental health are declining.
+Research led by the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London and commissioned by Mind found that for the first time in 10 years, negative attitudes towards mental health are declining.
+A recent study showed public acceptance of people with depression and schizophrenia has increased.
+The willingness to live near or with someone with the mental health conditions had raised from 66% in 2019 to 75% in 2024.
+However, there are still areas of concern.

 When asked if people with mental health problems could fully recover, 59% of people agreed, down from 67% in 2019.
 In addition, only 60% agreed to knowing how to give advice to a friend to get professional help – down from 66%.

-If you’re an employer, you have a duty of care to your employees.
+If you’re an organisational eader, you have a duty of care to your people.
 Taking time to understand mental illness, including those that may be disclosed by your staff, is one of the first steps to destigmatising it in your workplace.

 Many of us experience poor mental health at some point, and some may have a chronic condition which requires additional support.
 Whether you’re in a leadership position or not, by advocating for those who need support, you can destigmatise mental illness around you.
 This can be as simple as calling out poor behaviour in a calm and professional way when it arises in conversations.

-An EAP can support you and your employees who may be dealing with poor mental health.
+An EAP can support you and your people who may be dealing with poor mental health.
 It also shows you’re an employer that truly cares and encourages a supportive working culture.
-From temporary to long-term support, in or out of work, an EAP that can establish contact 24/7 can make all the difference.
+An EAP can offer 24/7 support which can make all the difference, it provides individuals with a place to talk and offload in a confidential environment.

 Related article: How does an EAP work?

 Everyone has their own unique strengths.
-See how you can adapt an employee’s working pattern to suit.
-Whether that’s providing a flexible working mode, additional time to get to work, regular meetings – there’s a lot you can do to ensure they feel accommodated.
+It is important to nurture these and see how you can adapt an individual’s working pattern to suit.
+This can be providing a flexible working mode, additional time to get to work, regular meetings – there’s a lot you can do to ensure they feel accommodated, valued and heard.
 Ask the question and offer solutions to help them feel empowered to make choices that will help them.

 Want to provide mental health support in your organisation?
 Contact us to find out more about how we can support your staff’s mental health and wellbeing.